-Seeing a check engine light (CEL); is one of the most frustrating and confusing factors, of owning a vehicle.
+Seeing a Check Engine Light (CEL), is one of the most frustrating and confusing factors, of owning a vehicle.

-Does it mean you have time to get it to a mechanic; when you have time or will you end up towing your vehicle back home, the next time you drive?
+Does it mean you have time to get it to a mechanic, when you have time.
+Or, will you end up towing your vehicle back home, the next time you drive?

-The (OBD) System Could Turn On:
+The On-Board Diagnostics (OBD) System Could Turn On:

-- A check engine light (CEL)
+- A Check Engine Light (CEL)

 - It could say “service engine soon”